Kansattica/msync/README.md

 - gcc and clang on 64-bit (x64) Ubuntu
 - gcc on 32-bit (i386) Ubuntu
-- gcc on arm64 Ubuntu
+- gcc on arm64 Ubuntu (broken?)
-- OSX 10.15 with Xcode 12
-- MSVC 2017 on 32 and 64-bit Windows
+- MSVC 2022 on 32 and 64-bit Windows
+- MacOS 11 with AppleClang 13
+- MacOS 12 with AppleClang 14

+- OSX 10.15 with Xcode 12 should still work, but GitHub Actions removed support and so I can't test it any more.
-OSX 10.14 with Boost::filesystem should still work, but I've since changed CI providers and can't test on 10.14 any more.
+- OSX 10.14 with Boost::filesystem should still work, but I've since changed CI providers and can't test on 10.14 any more.

 #### Relevant CMake flags